babiazoubel/pet-adoption/README.md

 # pet-adoption-fe
-A full-stack project that was built during ITC Full Stack Developer program.
+A full-stack project designed to facilitate the adoption of pets.
 This is the front-end repo and is built using React and includes features such as user auth, search/filter pets, and the ability to submit an application for adoption.
 This project showcases my skills in full-stack web development.

 ## Getting Started